|College:||Holy Cross, 1976|

 Success is not measured only by wins and losses, but by other gains as well.
 In an effort to further increase the number of Crusader teams coached by full-time staff members, Regan announced the appointment of full-time coaching positions in track, volleyball, women’s lacrosse and softball.
-Gender equity has been a major focus of Regan’s administration and he introduced the college’s first two new varsity sports in more than 15 years — women’s ice hockey and women’s golf.
+Gender equity was also a major focus of Regan’s administration and he introduced the college’s first two new varsity sports in more than 15 years — women’s ice hockey and women’s golf.

-Improvements to the athletics facilities have also been part of Regan’s focus.
+Improvements to the athletics facilities were also part of Regan’s focus.
 The new Linda Johnson Smith Stadium is home to not only the men’s and women’s soccer teams, but its unique two-sided stands and press facilities provide an additional benefit to home events for field hockey and outdoor track and field.
 In 2009, a new synthetic turf facility was opened for use by the football, men’s lacrosse and women’s lacrosse teams.

-In addition to his duties on campus, Regan has become involved in college athletic policy on a national scale.
-He is currently a member of the NCAA Division I Men’s Soccer Committee, serving as the committee's chairman during the 2012-2013 school year.
+In addition to his duties on campus, Regan became involved in college athletic policy on a national scale.
+He was a member of the NCAA Division I Men’s Soccer Committee, serving as the committee's chairman during the 2012-2013 school year.
 Regan previously served a term as a Division I-AA representative on the NCAA Division I Management Council from 1999-2004.
 The Management Council, comprised of 49 athletic administrators and faculty athletic representatives from around the nation, reports directly to the NCAA’s Division I Board of Directors.
 The council is responsible for adopting operating bylaws and rules to govern Division I, interpreting Division I bylaws, reviewing recommendations from the Division I conferences and universities, and developing and implementing the Division I budget.

 Prior to returning to Worcester in July of 1998, Regan worked for NFL International and NFL Europe (formerly the World League of American Football).
 He joined the New York office of the World League in 1991 and was based in London beginning in 1992.
 Over the next several years he lived in London and Edinburgh, and served as managing director of the Scottish Claymores, vice president of European operations and chief operating officer.